Program / Workshops

 (Seating is LIMITED, selection made during registration, coffee served)

-Symposium E – Innovations in Caring for Patients with Electrolyte and Acid Base Problems
+Symposium E – Adapting CRRT for Patients with Electrolyte and Acid Base Problems

 SESSION IV: IMPROVING OUTCOMES IN AKI (CME Available)